 - Timely completion of all in and out of class assignments

 - are 10th graders from NYC public schools

 - demonstrate financial need (Determined by NY HEOP guidelines.
-See page 4)
+See page 4 of info booklet)

 - possess a strong commitment to art and design studies